Scientology in New Zealand: Whitecliffe Campus

 In 2007, the Church of Scientology bought the heritage-listed Grafton building, formerly Whitecliffe College of Arts and Design for ten million dollars.
-It has been reported that the Church spent a further six million dollars on renovations.
+It was reported that the Church spent a further six million dollars on renovations.
 The building was opened on 21 January 2017 by David Miscavige.

 Controversies

 In 2008 a protest against the church as part of Project Chanology was held in some parts of New Zealand by "Anonymous", a world-wide group that has concerns about internet censorship by Scientologists.

 In 2012, it was reported that the Church of Scientology was receiving government grants to publish and distribute anti-drug pamphlets, and run rehabilitative services.
-The head of the New Zealand Drug Foundation called their practices "quackery" and disapproved of the Church getting this funding.
+The head of the New Zealand Drug Foundation called their practices "quackery" and disapproved of the Church getting the funding.